 6. Conclusions

-Final Manuscript: The final manuscript should be converted to an Adobe PDF by the author and sent by e-mail to tri-u2024@ujs.edu.cn no later than September 15, 2024.
+Final Manuscript: The final manuscript should be sent by e-mail to tri-u.info@cie.mie-u.ac.jp no later than July 31, 2025.
+Together with the PDF file of the final manuscript, the author must submit a Word file.
 Do not make a PDF file by scanning the Word file as an image.
-If you do not have a PDF creating software installed in your PC, please send your Word file.

-Together with the PDF file of the final manuscript, the author must submit a Word file which has his/her photo and brief bio information.

 References